 By Uday Sampath Kumar

-Hershey said it expects sales to accelerate in the coming months.
+The chocolate maker said on Thursday it expects sales to accelerate in the coming months.